 Can I Get Muscle Damage From A C-Section?

 It is unlikely that you will get muscle damage from a c-section.
-Your body is amazing.
-It will do a remarkable job at healing itself as long as you allow it to heal.
+Your body is amazing and will do a remarkable job at healing itself as long as you allow it to heal.

 Stay well hydrated, take exercise very slowly, and listen to your doctor.